arlgnv/nextjs-web-app/README.md

-# front-end-app-template
-Template for front-end apps
+# Template for front-end apps